-13. Effect of Filing and Transmission of Notice of Filing.
-A filing by a party under this Supplement, together with the transmission of the "Notice of Electronic Filing," constitutes a filing under RCFC 5 and an entry on the docket kept by the clerk under RCFC 58 and 79.
+15. Effect of Filing.

+(a) ECF Cases.
+A filing by a party via the ECF System, together with the transmission of the "Notice of Electronic

+Filing," constitutes a filing under RCFC 5 and an entry on the docket kept by the clerk under RCFC 58 and 79.